Inferring signed social networks from contact patterns: Results

-Figure~\ref{fig:conf_mod} above displays our results on this synthetic experiment.
+Figure~\ref{fig:conf_mod} displays our results on this synthetic experiment.
 We find that as we vary the fraction of edges within groups, both the negative and positive edges become easier to distinguish from others across all methods.
-Our method (labeled ``MCMC'') unsurprisingly performs the best as it encodes the generative assumptions used to generate the synthetic data.
-However, what is more surprising is that the ordinal regression method performs so poorly given that it has partial knowledge of the true network.
-This result suggests that one cannot simply distinguish edge classes based on the observation counts $\mathbf{X}$, due to the role of the node partitions and network structure.
-The performance of this baseline is particularly poor for negative edges.
-Finally, the configuration model baseline shows promising results in classifying positive edges, attaining similar performance to the MCMC at a much lower computational cost.
-However, we find that its performance degrades significantly when it comes to classifying negative edges.
+Our method (MCMC) unsurprisingly performs best, as it encodes the generative assumptions used to produce the synthetic data.

+The frequency thresholding baseline performs similarly to the other methods for positive and negative edge inference but struggles to distinguish neutral edges from the other two types.
+The configuration model attains near-MCMC performance for positive edges at a much lower computational cost, though its performance is lower for negative and neutral edges.

+The ordinal-regression baseline, despite access to half the true edge labels during training, achieves intermediate performance across all three categories.
+The SBM baseline performs comparably for positive edges but is among the weaker performers for negative edges and similarly struggles to distinguish neutral edges.
+Neutral edge inference is the most discriminating benchmark: MCMC maintains a clear advantage throughout, while the other baselines show substantially reduced performance, particularly frequency thresholding and SBM.